mlabs-haskell/plutus-specification-language/transaction-family-specification/doc/Values.md

   Whatever :: AmountsOf '[ 'AnythingElse ]
 ~~~

-There is also a number of [`Predicate`](https://hackage.haskell.org/package/refined-0.7/docs/Refined.html#g:4)
+There is also a number of [`Predicate`](https://hackage.haskell.org/package/refined-0.7/docs/Refined.html#g:4) and
-instances for the `Quantity` and `MintQuantity` types.
-These allow compile-time (if statically known) and run-time
+`UnitOf` instances for the `Quantity` and `MintQuantity` types.
+These allow compile-time (if statically known) and
-checks (otherwise) of the concrete amounts in values against the boundaries the [transaction specification](HKD.md)
+run-time checks (otherwise) of the concrete amounts in values against the boundaries the [transaction
-requires there.
+specification](HKD.md) requires there.

 With all these types finally in place, we can generate concrete transactions as in the following example of an
 `Exchange` transaction.
 The relative prices of assets specified by `Oracle 1` and `Oracle 2` are set in this example